-The safari is suitable for families too, children can ride on the camels when their feet get tired!
-The knowledge of the guides is deep and meaningful ensuring that you’ll come away with a far greater knowledge of Kenya, its people and its wildlife.
+The safari is great for families!
+The kids can ride on the camels when their feet get tired!
+Also, the knowledge of the guides is educational and informative as well as interesting.
+You’ll come away with a far greater knowledge of Kenya, its people and its wildlife.

-This is an easy fly-camping mobile safari… the back up team sets up camp every night and takes care of all packing-up, cleaning and food preparations too.
-Spacious mountain tents can sleep 2 adults or 3 children on a kingsize mattress.
-Tents are insect and reptile proof and come complete with a bedside table, mirror, towels, flash lights and solar light, even carpets!
-The camp has toilets and hot showers and a laundry service!
+The fly-camping mobile safari is so easy!
+Your back up team sets up camp every night and takes care of all packing-up, cleaning and food preparations too.
+Spacious mountain tents can sleep 2 adults or 3 children on a king-size mattress.
+Tents are insect and reptile proof, complete with a bedside table, mirror, towels, flash lights and solar light, even carpets!
+The camp has toilets and hot showers and even a laundry service!

 What is the best time of year to go?

-- January, February, July, August, September, and October – best months to give this experience a try
+- January & February, June - October.
+Dry season and the best months to give this experience a try.

-With mobile and lightweight fly-camping we can make the most of this outdoor wonderland.
+With static or mobile camping options you can make the most of this outdoor wonderland.

-Arrive at Wild Walking mobile camp.
-The camp is erected each night by the team.
+Arrive at Tumaren Safari Camp or Wild Walking mobile camp.
+If choosing the mobile option then camp is erected each night by the team.
 There are toilets, Hot showers and laundry service if required!